 - Adjoining property easements

 This type of permit also involves drainage regulations, which are essential to adhere to for anyone involved in the land-grading process.
-Everyone who performs this type of process must show to the LADBS that slope drainage and erosion will be effectively controlled.
+Everyone who performs this type of process must show the LADBS that slope drainage and erosion will be effectively controlled.
 All existing drainage on the property in question must be maintained for the project to be permitted.

 Types of Land Grading

 There are numerous types of land grading that you should be aware of before starting this process.
-The reason that there are different types of land grading is because every piece of land is unique in regards to its vegetation, natural grading, and soil makeup.
+The reason that there are different types of land grading is that every piece of land is unique in regards to its vegetation, natural grading, and soil makeup.
 Every property owner will also want to use the land for different purposes.
 The various types of grading are discussed below.

 Among the most important aspects of any land-grading process is drainage.
 You can ensure that the area is properly drained by placing draining pipes within the ground or by grading sloped land for the purpose of carrying water downhill, which ensures proper drainage.